-This almond bark-covered popcorn is a delicious blend of sweet and salty.
+This Almond Bark Popcorn is a delicious blend of sweet and salty.
 With just two simple ingredients you can have this treat ready to eat in just minutes!

-My mom has been making this almond bark popcorn recipe for as long as I can remember.
-Back in elementary school, when homemade foods were allowed, I would "volunteer" her to bring this as a party snack.
+My mom has been making this popcorn recipe for as long as I can remember.
+Back in elementary school, anytime homemade snacks were allowed, I'd happily volunteer her to bring this to class parties.
+Even with short notice, it was always a hit thanks to how easy, affordable, and kid friendly it is.

-If you love popcorn recipes, be sure to check out my Chocolate Drizzled Popcorn, White Chocolate Peppermint Popcorn, and Chocolate Peanut Butter Popcorn.
+For more popcorn delights, explore my Chocolate Drizzled Popcorn, White Chocolate Peppermint Popcorn, and Chocolate Peanut Butter Popcorn recipes.

 Jump to: